-The “SeaPath” – a high quality pathway linking SkyPath to Takapuna
+“SeaPath” – the link from SkyPath to Takapuna

-During our consultation phase in 2012 – 2013, the Northcote Residents Association advised SkyPath shouldn’t proceed until we had a walking & cycling network link to Takapuna.
+During our consultation phase in 2012 – 2013, the Northcote Residents Association advised SkyPath shouldn’t proceed until we had a walking & cycling network link to Takapuna (see page 2 of the NRA submission).
 Good idea we thought – so we developed the link, called it “SeaPath” and provided our SeaPath report to NZTA and AT.
-NZTA then commissioned further investigation and published its preferred route for SeaPath.
-We expect NZTA’s public consultation on SeaPath to commence in March.
+NZTA subsequently commissioned further investigation and published its preferred route for SeaPath.

 Not only does SeaPath provide an important link from SkyPath to Takapuna, it also integrates with the many other walking and cycling projects planned for Auckland – see this Walking & Cycling Network Integration map provided by NZTA, Auckland Council and Auckland Transport.